 - Blood thinners—Dabigatran (Pradaxa) and rivaroxaban (Xarelto) increase the risk of bleeding events.
 The real problem is that, unlike other blood thinners such as warfarin, these drugs have no antidote to stop the uncontrolled bleeding.
 This can result in severe injury or death.

 I could go on and on.
 But you get the picture.
 In certain situations, short-term use of drugs such as antibiotics can be lifesavers by knocking out an infection.
 But taking medications long term to “manage” conditions such as diabetes, depression and the like can prove to be seriously harmful.

 There’s no need to fall prey to the dangers of prescription drugs.
 Safer options are available.
-Let me tell you what I recommend.
+Let me tell you what we recommend.

 Save Yourself From Pharmaceuticals

-When new patients come to my clinic, the first thing I do is ask about all the medications they’re taking.
-Then I come up with a plan to wean them off the drugs and onto natural alternatives wherever possible.
+The first step toward freedom from medication is to make a list of all the medications you’re taking.
+Next, ask your doctor to help you develop a plan to wean yourself off the drugs and onto natural alternatives wherever possible.
 Nutritional supplements and herbs are easier on the body, usually get the same results, and often reduce concerns about risky side effects and interactions.
-Using this approach, more often than not, any mysterious or bothersome symptoms go away and the patients feel healthier than ever.
+Using this approach, more often than not, any mysterious or bothersome symptoms go away leaving you feeling healthier than ever.